 For International Women's Day here are 5 awesome mixes we enjoy listening to from 5 female DJs in the industry.
 We particularly like the one by Little Boots for its track selection and we have this on repeat here at THDJs.

-So, the screen first.
-Its high definition, hi-contrast display is touch screen which is great for navigation to find that track quickly and allowing you to get back to the mix or interacting with the crowd.
-If you have not had time to analyse your tracks, this is the first player capable of on-board file analysis and showing all the data such as the beat grid, wave form and BPM on the colour screen.
-Also, another unique feature on the SC5000 is its bank of eight multifunction trigger pads for your hot-cues, loops, slices and roll playback which is great for live remixes/edits and some controller DJs will hopefully feel comfortable with the SC5000 as well.
+So, the screen first, its high definition, and hi-contrast display is touch screen; which is great for navigation to find that track quickly and allowing you to get back to the mix or interacting with the crowd.
+If you have not had time to analyse your tracks, this is the first player capable of onboard file analysis.
+The screen shows all the data such as the beat grid, waveform and BPM on the colour screen.
+Another unique feature on the SC5000 is its bank of eight multifunction trigger pads for your hot-cues, loops, slices and roll playback which is great for live remixes/edits.
+Some controller DJs will hopefully feel comfortable with the SC5000 as well.
 One last feature which I’m just excited about is that the SC5000 has two audio outs, why?
 Because you can play two tracks at the same time, one can be playing on channel one while the other is playing on channel two and both with its separate colour codes so you won’t get confused.
 If you like to use multiple channels at the same time like me then it’s much cheaper to buy two units than four!
 I also hear the RRP is cheaper than Pioneer.